Khairul Fahmi Che Mat: Melaka United

 On 7 May 2018, Khairul Fahmi signed a six-month contract with Melaka United until the end of the current season.
 On 12 May 2018, Khairul Fahmi made his debut for Melaka United in a 0–0 draw against Perak.

 On 8 February 2021, he extended his contract with the club until the end of the 2022.

+Sabah

+In January 2022, Khairul Fahmi signed for Sabah.
+He make his debut on 4 March in a 1–0 lost to Negeri Sembilan.
+He finished his first season with 22 appearances for the club.

+Khairul Fahmi was also instrumental in the club 2023–24 AFC Cup run where he helped the club to advanced to the knockout stage.

+On his final game of his professional career, Khairul Fahmi captained the side on 15 May 2026 in a league match against Terengganu on 15 May 2026.
+He make a total of 70 appearances across all competition for the club also helping the club to win the 2026 MFL Challenge Cup in his final season.

 International career

 Malaysia under-23 national team

 Khairul Fahmi made his first appearance for Malaysia under-23 at the 2010 Asian Games.
 He helped his team qualify into the second round but later lost to Iran, 1–3.
 Khairul Fahmi became Malaysia's hero when he saved two penalties and they won 4–3 in the penalty shootout after a 1–1 draw against Indonesia to ensure Malaysia retained the prestigious SEA Games gold medal.
 Khairul Fahmi also helped his team qualify into the Men's Asian Qualifiers Preliminary Round 3 of 2012 Summer Olympics Qualification.
 However, Malaysia failed to win any matches in the group stage.